gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/End-User-Guide-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        If you have an idea for an improvement or would like to request a specific feature, please submit a feature request on our <a href='https://gitkraken.canny.io/git-integration-for-jira-feedback'>Feature Request Board</a>.
+        Have an idea for an improvement or want to request a specific feature?
+Submit a feature request on our <a href='https://gitkraken.canny.io/git-integration-for-jira-feedback'>Feature Request Board</a>.
     </div>
     </div>
 </div>

+&nbsp;

 ## Jira Issue View

-GIJ will display Commits, Branches, and Pull/Merge requests associated with a specific Jira Issue.
-The Jira Issue key must be included in the commit message, the Branch name, and the Pull/Merge request title in order for GIJ to link the item to the respective Jira Issue.
+GIJ displays commits, branches, and pull/merge requests associated with a specific Jira issue.
+To link items to a Jira issue, include the Jira issue key in the commit message, branch name, or pull/merge request title.

- Please see: [Linking Git Commits](https://help.gitkraken.com/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud/) for more details.
+See [Linking Git Commits](/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud/) for more details.

 **Breakdown of information provided by GIJ in Jira issues:**

 ![Jira Issue View](/wp-content/uploads/Jira-Issue-Breakdown-2025.png)

 **Activity Stream - Git Commits**

-1. Git Commits tab in the activity stream, broken down by repository
+1. Git Commits tab in the activity stream, organized by repository
-2. Individual Commit, noted by Developer that made the commit
+2. Individual commit with the developer who made it
 3. Commit message
 4. Commit line change summary by file
-5. Link to view Code diff in Jira
+5. Link to view code diff in Jira

 **Git Integration Panel**

-6. Option to Create a branch or Pull Request directly from a Jira Issue
+6. Options to create a branch or pull request directly from a Jira issue
-7. Associated Branches and Pull requests with PR Status Icon.
+7. Associated branches and pull requests with status icons

-Additionally, the [Git Rollup tab](https://help.gitkraken.com/git-integration-for-jira-cloud/git-roll-up-tab-gij-cloud/) allows you to see a summary of the files, lines and the developers who have made the changes associated with the Jira issue.
+The [Git Rollup Tab](/git-integration-for-jira-cloud/git-roll-up-tab-gij-cloud/) shows a summary of files, lines changed, and the developers who made changes associated with the Jira issue.

 ![Git Rollup Tab](/wp-content/uploads/gij-gitcloud-jira-issue-rollup-tab-2025.png)

+&nbsp;

 ## Linking Behavior

-GIJ uses the Jira issue key to determine whether or not a repository activity (Commits, Branches, Pull/Merge Requests) is linked to any Jira items.
-In order for the linking to occur, you need to include the Jira issue key in the commit message, the branch name, and the pull request title.
-It does not need to be in any specific part of the message or name as long as it is included.
-Please see: [Linking Git Commits to Jira Issues](https://help.gitkraken.com/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud/) for more details.
+GIJ uses the Jira issue key to determine whether repository activity (commits, branches, pull/merge requests) links to any Jira items.
+Include the Jira issue key in the commit message, branch name, or pull request title.
+The key can appear anywhere in the message or name.

+See [Linking Git Commits to Jira Issues](/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud/) for more details.

 ![Jira Issue Key](/wp-content/uploads/Jira-Issue-key-linking-cloud.png)